Jeffrey L. Rhodes

 Electronically Stored Information: Computer Data Issues in Litigation: Arlington County Bar Association — September 18, 2008.

-“Background Checks, What’s Allowed and What Isn’t” — Inside Business (Hampton Roads Business Journal) — February 7, 2011.
+“Background Checks, What’s Allowed and What Isn’t” — Inside Business (Hampton Roads Business Journal) (quoted extensively by author), February 7, 2011;

 “6th Circuit: Changes in Relationship to Subsidiary Did Not Interfere with Pension Rights,” SHRM Court Report, March 29, 2010;